-The Bonds are experiencing current and ongoing default.
-Successive Peruvian governments have made efforts to avoid this obligation.
-Although in January 2014, the Ministry of Economy and Finance ("MEF") issued the formulas through Supreme Decrees 017-2014-EF and 019-2014-EF in order to update outstanding principal value of the Bonds, the MEF's formulas appear to eliminate nearly the entire amount owed under the Bonds.
-Moreover, the MEF mentioned that it has to balance Peru's fiscal ability and financial sustainability with the obligation.
-(See Article 17 in Appendix III.)
+3 For example, Peru issued a 1,000,000 Soles Oro Class A Bond (Serial Number 12997) on August 24, 1970 with a 6% stated interest rate and 20 year maturity.
+Under the traditional CPI methodology used throughout Peru, the amount owed under this Bond would be 16,041,031 Nuevo Soles as of April 30, 2015.
+However, under the MEF's formulas, the amount owed under this Bond would only be 26,662 Nuevo Soles as of April 30, 2015 (approximately 0.17% of the amount owed under the CPI ability and financial sustainability with the obligation to pay the Land Reform Bonds.
+(See Article 17 in Appendix IV.)
 The Guidelines also set out a "mandatory" procedure for bondholder claims.
-To initiate that administrative procedure, however, any bondholder that is a party to ongoing judicial proceedings seeking payment of the value of the Bonds must first "abandon" with prejudice those proceedings and any rights to participate in any other legal proceedings in the future.
+To initiate that administrative procedure, however, any bondholder that is a party to ongoing judicial proceedings seeking payment of the value of the Land Reform Bonds must first "abandon" with prejudice those proceedings and any rights to participate in any other legal proceedings in the future.
 Peru has restructured its sovereign debt several times in the past.
 But it has never asked creditors to waive their procedural rights just to reconcile the amount due.
-(See the first Additional Provisions in Appendix III.)
+(See the first Additional Provisions in Appendix IV.)

-In addition, Supreme Decree 017-2014-EF established a payment priority for holders of the Bonds as follows: first, natural persons who are the original bondholders (or heirs) and are 65 years old or older; second, natural persons who are the original bondholders (or heirs) and are younger than 65 years old; third, natural persons who are not the original bondholders and are 65 years old or older; fourth, natural persons who are not the original bondholders and are younger than 65 years old; fifth, legal entities that are original bondholders; sixth, legal entities that are not original bondholders and who have acquired the Bonds as payment obligations; and seventh,
+In addition, Supreme Decree 017-2014-EF established a payment priority for holders of the Land Reform Bonds as follows: first, natural persons who are the original bondholders (or heirs) and are 65 years old or older; second, natural persons who are the original bondholders (or heirs) and are younger than 65 years old; third, natural persons who are not the original bondholders and are 65 years old or older; fourth, natural persons who are not the original bondholders and are younger than 65 years old; fifth, legal entities that are original bondholders; sixth, legal entities that are not original bondholders and seventh, legal entities that are not original bondholders and acquired the debt for speculative purposes (see Appendix IV, Article 19).
+Such procedures do not treat all holders of Land Reform Bonds fairly and equitably.